 Now we had to decide where to go to witness the great occasion.
 No one could tell us what the day's programmes were going to be.
 We took a snap decision, which turned out to be the right one, to rush to Great Place (now Vijay Chowk) at the foot of the Raisina Hill.
 It was a long distance to cover by tonga, the only vehicle those days.
-Enrouté, we saw the city draped in tri-colour in various ways, including the colours of the saris worn by some women.
+En routé, we saw the city draped in tri-colour in various ways, including the colours of the saris worn by some women protest in the crowd.

-When we reached the Great Place, we saw, to our dismay, the British Union Jack still flying over North and South Blocks of the Secretariat and the Council Chamber (now Parliament House).
-There was a murmur of protest in the crowd.
 We heard someone say that India would have to wait for some months before the Indian flag replaced the Union Jack there.
+But, within minutes, amidst thunderous applause, some dhoti-clad men climbed up the minarets, pulled down the British flag, and replaced it by the national flag.

+When we reached the Great Place, we saw, to our dismay, the British Union Jack still flying over North and South

+Blocks of the Secretariat and the Council Chamber (now Parliament House).
+There was a murmur of